SaiKeerthana05/To-Do-List/README.md

 Adding a new task and editing or deleting an existing task.
 Set priority, due time and due date for the task (Optional).
 Color badges to indicate the priority of the task.
-Alarm and notification for the tasks.
+Alarm notifications for the tasks.
 By default, the tasks are sorted according to their completion status, due date and due time.
 Its UI easily differentiates the completed tasks from the pending tasks.